Retail Sector-A Major Target of Cybercriminals

 Not only this, the criminals who purchase the customer data through the dark web further use it to buy products from online platforms.
 The

 customers often reuse their login credentials across multiple platforms, so the criminals make login attempts using the same credentials across multiple online platforms.
 This practice is called ‘credential stuffing’.
-A report by security analysts suggests, 90% of attempted retail login were done by hackers to access numerous accounts.
+A report by security analysts suggests, 90% of attempted retail login was done by hackers to access numerous accounts.

 Unsurprisingly, the online payment process is the most common attack vector.